Our Schools

 Screen Shot 2018-01-29 at 11.20.57 AM

-Marche Canard is the fourth school supported by S4H.
+Marche Canard was a fourth school supported by S4H.

 Len met a young man who had been unable to attend school as a child because of poverty, he had finally started his schooling at age 15.